ITO EN Group Basic Policy for Internal Control System

 6. Systems to ensure the adequacy of operations in the ITO EN Group

-1. The Company has established the code of behavior in conformity with the ITO EN Group Code of Conduct and Code of Behavior to ensure the compliance system in the Group companies and prepared a whistleblowing desk inside and outside the company for the employees, etc. to provide information on acts, such as a violation of the law by a Group company or the Company, directly to the Company.
+1. The Company has established the ITO EN Group Code of Conduct and other standards to ensure the compliance system in the Group companies and maintains a whistleblowing desk inside and outside the company for the employees, etc. to provide information on acts, such as a violation of the law by the Company or any Group company, directly to the Company.

-2. For the business management of the Group companies, the Company has established management systems and management standards in the Affiliates Management Regulations, and they are reported and examined at a debriefing session and a conference that are held regularly.
+2. For the business management of the Group companies, the Company has established management systems and management standards in the Affiliates Management Regulations, and reports on and examines the business management of Group companies through regular meetings and other means.
 Important matters are determined by resolution of the Board of Directors of the Company.

-3. The Internal Auditing Department conducts audits on the internal control system of the Company and the Group companies and reports the audit results to the President, the Board of Directors and the Audit & Supervisory Board.
+3. The Internal Auditing Department conducts audits on the internal control system of the Company and the Group companies and reports the audit results to the Representative Director and President, the Board of Directors and the Audit & Supervisory Committee.

-8. Systems for the Group's Directors and employees to report to Audit & Supervisory Board Members and other systems to report to Audit & Supervisory Board Members
+8. System for the Group's Directors and employees to report to the Audit and Supervisory Committee and other systems for reporting to the Audit and Supervisory Committee

-1. The Group's Directors and employees appropriately report important issues that could have a major impact on the execution of operations and the management to Audit & Supervisory Board Members.
+1. The Group's Directors and employees appropriately report important issues that could have a major impact on the execution of operations and the management to Audit and Supervisory Committee.

-9. Systems to ensure that audits by Audit & Supervisory Board Members are conducted effectively
+9. Other systems for ensuring that audits by the Audit & Supervisory Committee are carried out effectively

-1. Audit & Supervisory Board Members exchange information and opinions with the President, the Internal Auditing Department and the accounting auditor to enhance their audit work.
+1. The Audit and Supervisory Committee exchanges information and opinions with the Representative Director and President, the Internal Auditing Department and the accounting auditor to enhance their audit work.

-2. When Audit & Supervisory Board Members recognize that there is a problem in the development and operation of the Company's internal systems, they may express opinions at a meeting of the Board of Directors and ask for the implementation and reporting of improvement measures.
+2. When the Audit and Supervisory Committee recognizes that there is a problem in the development and operation of the Company's internal systems, it may express opinions at a meeting of the Board of Directors and ask for the implementation and reporting of improvement measures.

-3. The Company will secure a system for any violation of laws and regulations and other compliance problems in the ITO EN Group to be reported appropriately to Audit & Supervisory Board Members.
+3. The Company will secure a system under which any violation of laws and regulations and other compliance problems in the Group are reported appropriately to Audit and Supervisory Committee.